Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 ## Editor
 It the one which allows you to write text and upload files using which chat bot will respond.
 When you open the `editor` of an `topic`, it will be in [markdown](#markdown-formatting) preview mode initially.
 Click anywhere on it to start editing the data.
 It is made up of 3 parts:
 1. Heading: It shows the hierarchy to which the file which you are editing belongs.
-Basically the choosen `topic` at each line to reach this file
+Basically the chosen `topic` at each line to reach this file
 2. Text Editor: Here you can type the data of the `topic` as well as upload files using 3rd button of button ribbon.
 It supports all usual key functions like `Ctrl+z` for undo etc.
 **Note**: The new file is always placed at the end of the text editor but you can cut or copy it like a text and paste it wherever you want to.
 3. Button ribbon: It has 4 buttons: